Skip to main content

 Team Collaboration

 If you work with a team — or with clients — you need shared access with role-based permissions.
-Look for platforms that let team members view and edit their assigned areas without seeing (or accidentally changing) everything else.
+Look for platforms that let team members view and edit their assigned areas without accidentally changing everything else.

 Exports and Presentations